DIY wool dryer balls are easy to make and are a simple, ecological way to soften clothes and reduce dryer time and static cling.

-If you find that the wool balls aren't helping, you may need to add more of them, or use larger wool balls.
+If you find that the wool balls aren't helping, you may need to add more of them or use larger wool balls.
 I've seen it suggested that you should use somewhere between 4-8 wool balls in each load, depending upon how many clothes you are trying to dry.
-Overloading the dryer, though, will not only work against them, but will also make it more likely for you to end up with static cling.
+Overloading the dryer, though, will not only work against them but will also make it more likely for you to end up with static cling.

 Where to get wool dryer balls

 Wool dryer balls aren't something that I can find around here, and looking them up on the Internet, I was surprised to find that they are a bit pricey to buy already made.
 (I have since found some more reasonably priced wool dryer balls for those who don't want to DIY it!)

 So, of course, as usual, I looked to see if I could make them myself.
 I didn't figure it would be difficult to do because felting wool is a fun and easy project.
 Sure enough, a search of the Internet revealed that many other people had already been making wool dryer balls themselves.

 Taking advantage of an old wool sweater, I set out to make my own dryer balls.
-You can buy a skein or two of wool, of course, but for some reason I can't find it around here.
+You can buy a skein or two of wool, of course, but for some reason, I can't find it around here.
 While they seem to call all yarn “Lana,” the Spanish word for wool, all of it at the local stores seems to be acrylic.
-For this project, though, it's important that you use natural wool yarn or it won't felt correctly into a solid ball, and it won't do it's job in the dryer either.
+For this project, though, it's important that you use natural wool yarn or it won't felt correctly into a solid ball, and it won't do its job in the dryer either.

 I'd also like to suggest that you use a light or neutral color so as not to risk accidentally dyeing your clothes with them.